jhaglerbgsu/AutoDrive/Steering Angle Prediction/README.md

 ## Training ##

-Models were trained on Nvidia RTX 2070.
+Models were trained on Nvidia RTX 2070 using Anaconda.

+OS: Windows 10 Pro version 21H1

 All three models were trained with 50 epochs, 1e-4 learning rate and batch size is set to be 128.
 It was observed that GoogLeNet out-performs other models.